-Summer is here, and many are heading off for a fun, restful vacation.
-Perhaps you will head to the shore to enjoy the weather or you will visit family or friends.
+Summer is nearly here, and many are heading off for a fun, restful vacation.
+Perhaps you will head to the shore to enjoy the weather, or with COVID hopefully waning, perhaps you will visit family or friends?
 When planning to travel, it is common to experience nervousness.
 What would happen if you did not make it safely to or from your destination?
 Fortunately, you can establish an estate plan before your trip, and quiet those fears.